MsJean-Mary/Bulldog-Botanical-Gardens/guides/HowToAddUpcomingEvents.md

     ```

 6. **Save the File:**
     - After adding your new event, save the `upcoming.json` file.
+This is called "Commiting" in github.

 7. **Verify the JSON Format:**
     - Ensure that the JSON format is correct.